Penalty Points Disqualifications

 Advising Drivers Throughout London, the South East and Beyond…

-Penalty Points Disqualifications and ‘Exceptional Hardship’
+Penalty Points Disqualifications / Totting Up

 All motoring offences endorseable with penalty points carry with them the potential for the imposition of a driving disqualification.
-For example, speeding offences are endorseable with between 3-6 penalty points.
+For example, speeding offences are endorseable with between 3-6 penalty points each.
 Depending on the extent by which a limit has been exceeded a court can, and often does, disqualify a motorist even for a first offence (in which case no penalty points are endorsed).

 However, the consequences of a driving ban can be severe ranging from embarrassment to loss of employment.
 In turn this can result in a sharp drop in income with harm spilling over into one’s personal life.
 As if all that weren’t enough even a short ban can sometimes result in steeply increased insurance fees for years to come.
 So, what can be done?